shohei909/Lisla/document/en/sora/README.md

 Most of data serialization languages are too complex for many purposes.

-Sora is simple, but enough.
+Litll is simple, but enough.

 # Syntax